GoogleCloudPlatform/point-of-sale/anthos-baremetal-edge-deployment/README.md

 </p>

 ---
-### 5. Configure the reverse proxy to route external traffic to ABM's bundled Metal loadbalancer
+### 5. Configure the reverse proxy to route external traffic to ABM's bundled Metal load balancer
-5.1)  Setup the `nginx` configuration to route traffic to the `API Server Loadbalancer` service
+5.1)  Setup the `nginx` configuration to route traffic to the `API Server Load Balancer` service

 > **Note:** _The following commands are run inside the admin GCE instance (**cnuc-1**).
 You must already be SSH'ed into it from the previous steps_